handsomehsia/Human-Drone-Interaction/README.md

 # Tello-Human-Drone-Interaction
-> The demo GIF you see on the down below are mostly shoot by drone camera.
+> The demo GIF down below are mostly shoot by drone camera.
 >
 > Please forgive me for the different sizes of GIF files :(